What Is an Electric Actuator Valve

 The working principle of an electric valve actuator involves the following main components.

-- Control System: The control system of the actuator receives signals from an external control source, such as a Programmable Logic Controller or a control panel.
+• Control System: The actuator’s control system receives signals from an external control source, such as a Programmable Logic Controller or a control panel.
 These signals dictate the valve’s desired position or degree of opening/closing.
-The control system then processes these signals and sends appropriate commands to the electric motor to drive the actuator in the required direction.
+The control system then processes these signals and sends appropriate commands to the electric motor, driving the actuator in the required direction.

 Electric Valve Actuators: Main Types